hxtree/galaxyops/libraries/nestjs-modules/README.md

 # @cats-cradle/nestjs-modules

-NestJs Modules contains injectable NestJs modules for use in other packages.
+NestJs Modules contains resuable injectable NestJs modules for use in other packages.

 ## Documentation